 Write testable AC.
 This will allow testers to verify that all requirements were met.
 Otherwise, developers won’t understand if the user story is completed.

 Write in active voice, first-person.
 Active voice is when the subject of a sentence performs the action (verb).
-Sticking to active voice is a common recommendation within the Agile methodology.
+Sticking to an active voice is a standard recommendation within the Agile methodology.
 In this way, AC reflect the actual words the user would say.
 The use of passive voice may make it unclear who needs what.
 Instead of writing “Filters should be applied in search”, try providing a more informative explanation “The user should be able to apply a set of filters to find specific items”.

 Avoid negative sentences.
 It is always a good idea to avoid using the adverb “not” as it often makes the requirements unclear and less verifiable.
-Although, the use of “not” is possible when there’s the need to present unique requirements to the system functionality.
+However, the use of “not” is possible when there’s the need to present unique requirements to the system functionality.
 Say, “The login form should not be highlighted in red when the user enters incorrect values.”